ivop/pokey-explorer/README.md

 **CTRL-X** Selects whether the poly counter is reset by writing a non-zero value to STIMER.
 Can be off, once (at the start of the sweep), or each (each new tone).

 **CTRL-U** Selects the step size for increasing and decreasing sweep values.
 This can greatly reduce the time to reach a value like $7654.
 Step size can be $0001, $0010, $0100 or $1000.
-The last two have no effect on the interval.
+The last two have no effect on the interval if the sweep resolution is 8-bit.

 Sweeps can be recorded on real hardware or with an emulator.
 If the play time is at least 1 second at 44.1kHz, one can automate frequency detection, for example with aubiopitch of the [aubio](https://aubio.org/) project.
 If you compile from source, be sure to configure with --enable-fftw3, otherwise you won't be able to use buffer/hop sizes that are not a multiple of 2.
 And you need 44100, and 48510, and whatever you want.